Alexander Robertson & Sons: Golden years

 Elrhuna, a 28 ft sloop was designed by Alexander in 1904, and due to the quality of the wood and sound construction she still races.
 Elrhuna (Boat No 35) is the oldest yacht still sailing which was both designed and built by Alexander Robertson.
 She was referred to as the "Wee Britannia" after the Royal Yacht Britannia, due to her graceful lines and sleek black hull.

 The first of many motor boats were built in 1905, among them a luxurious 28 ft teak-built 'carvel' motor launch ordered for the S Y Nahma, which was the last boat designed by George Lennox Watson.
 The development of early steam boats by Alexander provided the necessary expertise to build 7 steam-powered launches for the Admiralty in the years leading up to World War I.

-When the exciting new 'Metre' class of racing yacht was introduced in 1907 competition became fierce and every year vast sums of money were spent by wealthy enthusiasts to have the latest, fastest, and most beautiful yacht on the Clyde.
-These were the golden years of the yard, during which they built some of the earliest metre-class classic racing yachts: 15-metre Shimna (later Slec) (Willian Fife III, 1907); 15-metre Tritonia (later Jeano, Cisne Branco and Albatroz - Alfred Mylne, 1910), 12-metre Heatherbell (Thomas Glen-Coats, 1907) - Heatherbell represented Finland in the 1912 Helsinki Summer Olympics; 12-metre Cyra (Alfred Mylne, 1909) - note : renamed Arcula around 1934 and destroyed by the Wehrmacht 1943 or 1944 who killed the owner Frits Johannsen (DK); 10-metre Pampero (1912); 8-metre Novena (1908); 5-metre Mungo (1908).
+When the new 'Metre' class of racing yacht was introduced in 1907, there was fierce competition.
+Every year vast sums of money were spent by wealthy enthusiasts to have the latest and fastest yacht on the Clyde.
+These were the golden years of the yard, during which they built some of the earliest metre-class classic racing yachts: 15-metre Shimna (later Slec) (Willian Fife III, 1907); 15-metre Tritonia (later Jeano, Cisne Branco and Albatroz - Alfred Mylne, 1910), 12-metre Heatherbell (Thomas Glen-Coats, 1907) - Heatherbell represented Finland in the 1912 Helsinki Summer Olympics; 12-metre Cyra (Alfred Mylne, 1909) - note : renamed Arcula around 1934 and destroyed by the Wehrmacht in 1943 or 1944, which killed its owner Frits Johannsen (DK); 10-metre Pampero (1912); 8-metre Novena (1908); 5-metre Mungo (1908).

 Robertson's Yard was exceptionally busy in 1908.
 As well as four racing yachts, one large motor launch and several tenders under construction, they had plenty of hollow-spar work and major modifications to the yacht Susanne.
 The yard employed seventy men and they had to work overtime to keep up with the ambitious building programme.
 Many alterations were made to the yard and they had a new building shed with 26 ft headroom and a 4000 sqft moulding-loft.
 The yard was now capable of building yachts of any size, and it was hoped some 23-metre work would follow.

 Robertson was a rather astute businessman so, as the yard was booming in the early 1900s, he began buying up properties along the shore of the Holy Loch to stop other boat yards being built.